Yoonkyo/RED5server/README.md

 sudo./red5.sh
 ```

 If you get 'Unable to locate Java.
-Please set JAVA_HOME environment variable' error message when you run red5 server, you can fix the error by modifying red5.sh.
+Please set JAVA_HOME environment variable' error message, you can fix the error by modifying red5.sh.
 ```c
 vi red5.sh
 ```